Toobam18/taskly/README.md

 👥 Team

-Taskly was developed as a collaborative project by:
+Taskly was developed as a collaborative project with Hassan Rayan and Adiyat Jubair.
-- Adiyat Jubair
-- Hassan Rayan
-- Tooba Malik

 📁 Project Structure